 |View Item||View Item||View Item||View Item|

 Look!
-It’s an eagle.
+It’s a bald eagle.
 Have you seen it?
 Wooow and another one!
 And one more!
 How beautiful they are spreading their wings.
 Amazing!

 The area offers birding, hiking, wildlife viewing, and photography.